About Carole and Ray Neag

 time, protects healthy tissue.

-In 2008, the Neags' generosity allowed the Health Center
+In 2008, the Neags' generosity allowed UConn Health

 to create an integrated imaging suite for faster, more

 comfortable and more precise diagnosis, planning and